Chimpicus/Chimpicus/README.md

 ## Hi there 👋

-In 2019 I was encouraged by a close friend to try out programming, this advice lead me to be here today, 3 years deep into a career In software development and I couldn't be mor proud of the progress I'e made.
+I'm Case, a self-taught frontend developer, specialising in React, Next.js and Typescript.
+I secured my first full-time job in 2022, after working unpaid for 6 months to build up some experience.
+In my current role, I have debugged and fixed a very broken application, rebranded and replaced the Auth solution for the flagship web application and built a greenfields frontend project front the ground up whilst learning and updating my knowledge of Next.js.

 🔭 I'm currently working on a file encryption web tool built with Vite, React.js and utilising the Web Crypto API.
-This i just a proof of concept / portfolio piece.
+This is a hobby project / portfolio piece where I can explore the Web Crypto API, showcase my skills and have some creative freedom.

 🌱 I’m currently learning Vue.js and then Nuxt.js to broaden my frontend scope with the goal of oppening more doors.

+📬 How to reach me:
+    - LinkedIn:

 <hr>